Mornington railway station

 Mornington railway station was located on Railway Grove, Mornington, Victoria, Australia.
-The first train arrived on 10 September 1889 and the last one departed on 20 May 1981.
-In 1989, the old station site was sold by the state government and a shopping centre built on the site.
+Its first train arrived on 10 September 1889 and the last one departed on 20 May 1981.
+In 1989, the old station site was sold by the state government and had a shopping centre built on the site.
 On 19 September 2004, a plaque was unveiled adjacent to the site to commemorate 150 years of rail in Victoria.

 Mornington tourist station

 A new Mornington station was built for tourist services and is located on the corner of Yuilles & Watt Road.
 It is the new site of the terminus for the Mornington Railway line.
 The Mornington Tourist Railway has run services from there since 21 October 1997.